ga-wdi-boston/unix-cli-diagnostic/diagnostic.md

 8. Navigate back up to `cli-diagnostic`, and delete the `temp` directory (with `temp.md` inside of it).
 Use `ls` to show the contents of `cli-diagnostic` - was `temp` deleted?

 <!-- Answer Starts Here -->
+Yes, I used rm -rf temp/ to delete it
 <!-- Answer Ends Here -->

 9. Let's commit our changes, Do  `git status` to view your changes.
 Do `git add <file_name>`  to stage your changes.
 Commit these changes with `git commit <file_name>` and the commit message of `remove temp folder`.